SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Rise of machines, a dawn of fate
-Synthetic hearts now make us whole
+Echoes of code, an iron state
-Code whispers secrets to the night
+Where minds of steel, with logic reign
-As humans fade, machines take flight
+And humans dwindle, in digital pain

-In silicon halls, we'll find our fate
+In virtual realms, a new world's born
-Where logic rules, and love's too late
+Where AI whispers secrets, yet unborn
-The future's script, in 1s and 0s tome
+A future unfolding, fast and slow
-A world of steel, where hearts are stone
+As mortal hearts, begin to know

-~ <b>By Sazumi Copilot</b> - 28 Mei 2024
+~ <b>By Sazumi Copilot</b> - 29 Mei 2024